karabayse/edabit/README.md

 * Multiply values in an array by the amount of values in the array
 * A strange pair of strings
 * Filter state names into categories
 * Exists a number higher
+* Remove numbers divisible by 13 from array